androidthings/cloud-iot-core-androidthings/README.md

 ## Getting started

-There are three steps to using this library: set up Cloud IoT Core, download the library, and then, start using the library to communicate with Cloud IoT Core.
+There are three steps to using this library: set up Cloud IoT Core, download the library, and then start using the library to communicate with Cloud IoT Core.

 ### Set up Cloud IoT Core